pingcap/docs/tidb-cloud/size-your-cluster.md

 In the formula, you need to calculate `node num = ceil(overall expected performance ÷ performance per node` first to get a rough node number, and then use the corresponding performance deviation coefficient to get the final result of the node number.

-For example, your overall expected performance is 100,000 QPS under a mixed workload, and you want to use 8 vCPU, 16 GiB TiDB nodes.
+For example, your overall expected performance is 110,000 QPS under a mixed workload, and you want to use 8 vCPU, 16 GiB TiDB nodes.
 Then you can calculate a rough number of TiDB nodes as follows:

-`node num = ceil(100,000 ÷ 15,500) = 7`
+`node num = ceil(110,000 ÷ 15,500) = 8`

-As 7 is less than 8, the performance degradation coefficient is 0.
+As 8 is equal to 8, the performance deviation coefficient is 5%.
+The TiDB performance is `8 * 15,500 * (1 - 5%) = 117,800 > 110,000`.

-So, you need 7 TiDB nodes (8 vCPU, 16 GiB) to meet your performance requirements.
+So, you need 8 TiDB nodes (8 vCPU, 16 GiB) to meet your performance requirements.

 ## Size TiKV